Because yes, you must to stay on the good side of the IRS.

 But there’s good news: Figuring out your tax bill isn’t as difficult as it sounds.

-Calculating your crypto taxes takes just three steps
+Calculating your crypto taxes for gains and losses takes just three steps

 1. Find out how much you made selling crypto.